P-p-H-d/mlib/README.md

 * OUT\_SERIAL(m\_serial\_write\_t *serial, obj) --> m\_serial\_return\_code\_t : Output 'obj' into the configurable serialization stream 'serial' (See #[m-serial-json.h](#m-serial-json) for details and example).
 Return M\_SERIAL\_OK\_DONE in case of success, or M\_SERIAL\_FAIL otherwise .
 * IN\_SERIAL(obj, m\_serial\_read\_t *serial) --> m\_serial\_return\_code\_t: Set 'obj' to its representation from the configurable serialization stream 'serial' (See #[m-serial-json.h](#m-serial-json) for details and example).
 M\_SERIAL\_OK\_DONE in case of success (in that case the stream 'serial' has been advanced up to the complete parsing of the object), or M\_SERIAL\_FAIL otherwise (in that case, the stream 'serial' is in an undetermined position but usually around the next characters after the first failure).
 * UPDATE(dest, src): Update the object 'dest' with the object 'src'.
 What it does exactly is container dependent.
 It can either SET or ADD to the node the new 'src' (default is SET).
 * OOR\_SET(obj, int\_value): Some containers want to store some information within the uninitialized objects (for example Open Addressing Hash Table).
 This method stores the integer value 'int\_value' into an uninitialized object 'obj'.
-It shall be able to differentiate between uninitialized object and initialized object.
+It shall be able to differentiate between uninitialized object and initialized object (How is type dependent).
 The way to store this information is fully object dependent.
 In general, you use out-of-range value for detecting such values.
-The object remains uninitialized but sets to of out-of-range value (OOR). int\_value values of 0 or 1 shall at least be supported.
+The object remains uninitialized but sets to of out-of-range value (OOR). int\_value can be 0 or 1.
 * OOR\_EQUAL(obj, int\_value): This method compares the object 'obj' (initialized or uninitialized) to the out-of-range value (OOR) representation associated to 'int\_value' and returns true if both objects are equal, false otherwise.
 See OOR\_SET.
 * REVERSE(container) : Reverse the order of the items in the container.
 * SEPARATOR() --> character: Return the character used to separate items for I/O methods (default is ',')